-Fire and rescue authorities (FRA) have a number of duties as set out in the Fire and Rescue Services Act 2004.
+Fire and Rescue Authorities (FRA) have a number of duties as set out in the Fire and Rescue Services Act 2004.
+These duties inform and shape our Prevention, Protection and Community Risk and Response activity.

 When carrying out their core functions under the Act, FRAs must: